"Going country" is something many celebs have tried. Some have failed. Some haven't.

 Some were from dalliances and one-offs, while others were full-on immersions and transitions.

 Most failed, but there have been a few success stories.
 The mega popular country genre is a way of life and a lifestyle.
-It's not something that is entered into lightly, especially by fans, which would explain why celebs going country is not always a formula for a hit.
+It's not something that is entered into lightly, especially by fans who love it, which would explain why celebs going country is not always a formula for a hit.

 See who has won 'em ever and who hasn't.
 See who knew how to hold 'em and who was forced to fold 'em.
 See what we just did there. #KennyRogersTheGambler.